Maria Goeppert Mayer

 A graduate of the University of Göttingen, Goeppert Mayer wrote her doctoral thesis on the theory of possible two-photon absorption by atoms.
 At the time, the chances of experimentally verifying her thesis seemed remote, but the development of the laser in the 1960s later permitted this.
-Today, the unit for the two-photon absorption cross section is named the Goeppert Mayer (GM) unit.
+Today, the unit for the two-photon absorption cross section is called the Goeppert Mayer (GM) unit.

-Maria Goeppert married Joseph Edward Mayer and moved to the United States, where he was an associate professor at Johns Hopkins University.
+Maria Goeppert married American chemist Joseph Edward Mayer and moved to the United States, where he was an associate professor at Johns Hopkins University.
 Strict rules against nepotism prevented Johns Hopkins University from taking her on as a faculty member, but she was given a job as an assistant and published a landmark paper on double beta decay in 1935.
 In 1937, she moved to Columbia University, where she took an unpaid position.
 During World War II, she worked for the Manhattan Project at Columbia on isotope separation, and with Edward Teller at the Los Alamos Laboratory on the development of thermonuclear weapons.

-After the war, Goeppert Mayer became a voluntary associate professor of physics at the University of Chicago (where her husband and Teller worked) and a senior physicist at the university-run Argonne National Laboratory.
-She developed a mathematical model for the structure of nuclear shells, for which she was awarded the Nobel Prize in Physics in 1963, which she shared with J. Hans D. Jensen and Eugene Wigner.
-In 1960, she was appointed full professor of physics at the University of California, San Diego.
+After the war, Goeppert Mayer became a voluntary Associate Professor of Physics at the University of Chicago (where her husband and Teller worked) and a senior physicist at the university-run Argonne National Laboratory.
+She developed a mathematical model for the structure of nuclear shells, for which she was awarded the Nobel Prize in Physics in 1963.
+In 1960, she was appointed Full Professor of Physics at the University of California, San Diego.